sachinshrmaa/sachinshrmaa/README.md

-Hi there, My name is Sachin Sharma, and I'm currently studying Diploma in Computer Science and working on some freelance projects.
+If you are reading this, thanks for being here - My name is Sachin Sharma and I'm a final year computer science student by day and a curious boy by night ( who loves to read, write, travel and explore stuffs).

+This is the place where I document all the projects and open source it with the world.

 ## Skills